Does Kitty Litter Expire?

 Consider purchasing kitty litter in smaller quantities if you have a small cat or a single cat.
 This ensures you use the litter before it expires, reducing waste.

-Proper storage is essential for kitty litter’s durability and effectiveness.
-Store it in a cool, dry location away from moisture and direct light, which may affect its quality.
+Proper storage is essential for the durability and effectiveness of kitty litter.
+Store it in a cool, dry location, away from moisture and direct light, as these may affect its quality.

-After each use, seal the bag tightly to ensure freshness and minimize spillage, resulting in a clean and odor-free environment for you and your feline.
+After each use, seal the bag tightly to maintain freshness and minimize spillage, creating a clean, odor-free environment for you and your feline.

 How Long Can You Leave Waste in the Litterbox?

-Health practitioners suggest that you scoop the clumping clay waste daily, as it helps remove waste and keeps the room smelling fresh.
+Health practitioners suggest you scoop the clumping clay waste daily to help remove it and keep the room smelling fresh.

-Even though you scoop daily, changing the litter occasionally will prevent bad smells and the growth of bacteria over time.
+Even though you scoop daily, changing the litter occasionally will help prevent bad smells and bacterial growth over time.

 How often you should change a cat’s litter depends on factors such as how many cats share the litter box, the type of litter used, and where the box is situated.